harrisonpratt/wine-quality/README.md

 Statistical Plots White Wine:
 ![ ](quality-fixed-white.png)
-This plot shows a negative correlation between quality and fixed acidity.
+This plot shows a negative correlation between quality and fixed acidity in white wine.
 There is one large outlier.
 ![ ](quality-pH-white.png)
-This plot shows a positive correlation between quality and pH.
+This plot shows a positive correlation between quality and pH in white wine.
 There are no large outliers.
 ![ ](quality-residual-white.png)
-This plot shows a negative correlation between quality and residual sugar.
+This plot shows a negative correlation between quality and residual sugar in white wine.
 There is one large outliers.
 ![ ](quality-fixed-white2.png)
-This plot shows wines with high and low levels of fixed acidity are often higher quality and wines with medium levels of fixed acidity are lower quality.
+This plot shows white wines with high and low levels of fixed acidity are often higher quality and wines with medium levels of fixed acidity are lower quality.
 There is one large outlier.
 ![ ](quality-pH-white2.png)
-This plot shows wines with high and low levels of pH are often higher quality and wines with medium levels of pH are lower quality.
+This plot shows white wines with high and low levels of pH are often higher quality and wines with medium levels of pH are lower quality.
 There are no large outliers.
 ![ ](quality-residual-white2.png)
-This plot shows that residual sugar does not effect wine quality.
+This plot shows that residual sugar does not effect white wine quality.
 There is one large outlier.
 Code for White Wine Scatter Plots:
 ```r
 {